tomekceszke/hello-cloud-config/README.md

-# hello-cloud-config
+# rsa-config
-This is a configuration source for [Hello Cloud project](https://github.com/tomekceszke/hello-cloud) - that demonstrates Spring Cloud capabilities in creating distributed web applications.
+This is a configuration source for [RSA project](https://github.com/tomekceszke/rsa) - that demonstrates Spring Cloud capabilities in creating distributed web applications.